mfarzan80/ZOneSwitch/README.md

 # Zero One Switch

-A switch that uses 0 for the inactive state and 1 for the active state, and it has an animation for changing its value.
+A switch that uses 0 for the inactive state and 1 for the active state, and it has an animation for changing its value. this library written with Jetpack Compose.

 <table style="width:100%">